Party Popcorn Balls Recipe

 How to Store This Recipe

-Popcorn balls make a nice stand-along snack or party treat, but best enjoyed with other festive snacks and sips.
+Popcorn balls make a nice stand-along snack or party treat, but are also enjoyed with other snacks and sips.
 Add them to a dessert table with treats like fudge or peanut butter fudge, cinnamon palmiers, or peanut butter blossoms.
+Sip on a ginger beer mocktail to cut the sticky sweetness with a little bit of bubbles.

 Easy Popcorn Balls (With Holiday Variations)